Experica/NeuroAnalysis/README.md

 ![DataExport](./DataExport/DataExportCapture.PNG)

-DataExport is the GUI for converting raw data from different formats of one complete experiment to one MATLAB mat file dataset.
+DataExport is the GUI for converting raw data in different formats of one complete experiment to one MATLAB mat file dataset.

 Supported data format:
 * [Ripple](https://rippleneuro.com/)